 EMERGENCY RESPONSE.
 The Company undertakes environmental remediation projects on both a planned and emergency basis.
 Emergency response actions may develop into planned remedial action projects when soil, groundwater, buildings or facilities are extensively contaminated.
-The Company has established specially trained emergency response teams which operate on a 24-hour basis from service centers covering 23 states and Puerto Rico.
+The Company has established specially trained emergency response teams which operate on a 24-hour basis from their service centers.
+The Company has also established a program called CleanER-TM-, which is a sub-contractor network responding to emergency response actions.
 Many of the Company's remediation activities result from a response to an emergency situation by one of its response teams.
 These incidents can result from transportation accidents involving chemical substances, fires at chemical facilities or hazardous waste sites, transformer fires or explosions involving PCBs, and other unanticipated developments when the substances involved pose an immediate threat to public health or the environment, such as possible groundwater contamination.

 Emergency response projects require trained personnel, equipped with protective gear and specialized equipment, prepared to respond promptly whenever these situations occur.
 To meet the staffing requirements for emergency response projects, the Company relies in part upon a network of trained personnel who are available on a contract basis for specific project assignments.
-The Company's health and safety specialists and other skilled personnel assist field managers in supervising these projects during and subsequent to the cleanup.
+The Company's health and safety specialists and other skilled personnel assist site managers in supervising these projects during and subsequent to the cleanup.
 The steps performed by the Company include rapid response, containment and control procedures, analytical testing and assessment, neutralization and treatment, collection, and transportation of the substances to an appropriate treatment or disposal facility.